libao3128/Bird_Classifier/README.md

 The following lines shows the process of the epoch and the total loss, average loss and accuracy of the prediction.
 The last line shows the performance of model on validation data.

-In testing process, the program will not show any information on console and it will shut down the program once it finish the prediction.
+In testing process, the program will not show any information on console and it will shut down once the prediction has been finished.